klasmodin/klasmodin.github.io/_posts/2023-08-24-zeitlin-reversibility.md

 The Lie group $$\mathrm{SU}(N)$$, underlying the model for the simulations, is compact.
 Because the dynamics in the model is also Hamiltonian, we have Poincaré recurrence.
-But the dynamics in the simulations, leading to blob formations, seems contractive.
+But the dynamics in the simulations, leading to blob formations, seem contractive.
 Isn't the mechanism for blob formations instead induced by fictitious dissipation, introduced via the numerical time-discretization?

 I didn't have a good answer at the time, but the question stayed with me.